 All essays, dissertations and exam scripts were double-blind marked.
 Examiners maintained notes on the rationale for awarding marks.
 These notes could be reviewed in cases where examiners disagreed and were also made available to me (as external examiner) on request.

-Where there were disagreements between markers these were resolved through discussion and in all cases examiners were able to agree a mark.
+Where there were disagreements between markers these were resolved through discussion.
+In the one case where agreement could not be reached a third internal examiner considered the work and helped the original examiners reach agreement.